pratik-1/Sensor-anomalies/README.md

 # Project setup
-**Pre-requisites installations**:
+**Prerequisites**:
+Your machine needs to have below pre-requisites installed on your machine:
-- Docker installed
+- Docker
-- Git installed
+- Git

 Enter the below command in your shell to clone the repository